Find out more about our namesakers, who support our museums and research institutions.

-Traudl Engelhorn-Vechiatto (b.
-1927) established the Brombeeren Foundation in 2013 in memory of her husband.
+Traudl Engelhorn-Vechiatto (1927 – 2022) established the Brombeeren Foundation in 2013 in memory of her husband.
 An incorporated non-profit foundation, the Brombeeren Foundation promotes the activities of the Reiss-Engelhorn-Museen in the fields of fine arts and cultural history as well as scholarship and research.

 The Bassermann family of merchants in Mannheim rose economically and socially in the 18th century.
 Ellen Bassermann (photo), a pianist and great-great-granddaughter of Wilhelmine Bassermann (née Reinhardt) established the Bassermann Cultural Foundation of Mannheim in 2008 to support the Reiss Engelhorn Museen.

 Find out more